-1. Identify procedures used to maintain code, data, and documentation.
+- 1. Identify procedures used to maintain code, data, and documentation. - 2.
+Describe the rules underlying the model and code revision numbering systems.

 - 1. All policies and procedures used to maintain the code, data, and documentation will be reviewed.
-For each component in the system decomposition, the modeler should provide the installation date under configuration control, the current version number, and the date of the most recent change(s). - 2.
+For each component in the system decomposition, the modeler should shall provide the installation date under configuration control, the current version number, and the date of the most recent change(s). - 2.
 The policy for model revision will be reviewed. - 3.
 The tracking software will be reviewed.